 Welcome to the Molecular Fungal ID Lab in the College of Veterinary Medicine at University of Florida.
 Our lab is focused on using molecular assays for identification of fungal organisms in animal tissues.
 In particular, we run panfungal PCR and sequencing in formalin fixed paraffin embedded tissues and cytology slides.
 The assay can be run on different animal species and tissue samples.
 We evaluate and provide a description including images for the submitted histology or cytology sections, and we attempt to correlate the amplified and sequenced fungal organisms with the fungal morphology observed histologically/cytologically.

-A submission form must be completed, printed and shipped with the samples.
+A submission form must be completed, emailed, printed, and shipped with the samples.
 Please make sure that the clinic/veterinarian’s contact information and history are completed on the submission form.
+Email the form to email@example.com.

 The paraffin blocks can be returned upon request (shipping fee applies).
 If formalin fixed samples or only the block is submitted, additional fees will apply for processing the specimen and for processing routine and special stains on histological slides.